MSH19/Teensy-Senix/README.md

-# Teensy-Senix ToughSonic Ultrasonic Sensors
+# Teensy/Arduino - ToughSonic Ultrasonic Sensors (Senix)
 Read ultrasonic distance measured by ToughSonic sensors (Senix) to Teensy/Arduino microcontrollers.
 This code shows a method for reading the distance measured by continous ultrasonic sensors provided by Senix.